Are you a blogger or want to start blogging? Then you need to be using Pinterest for blogging to drive traffic to your blog!

 Tool #4 – Tailwind

-If you don’t want to spend all day every day Pinning on Pinterest to try to get people to visit your blog, I recommend using Tailwind to schedule your Pins and automate your Pinning.
+If you don’t want to spend all day every day Pinning on Pinterest to try to get people to visit your blog, I recommend using Tailwind to schedule your Pins and automate your Pinning for blogging.

 In addition to saving time with bulk scheduling Pins, Tailwind also has other super helpful tools, such as Tribes, interval scheduling, Board Lists, and more.
 There’s also a new SmartGuide feature that helps safeguard against spamming and provides recommendations for improving your strategy to make the most of your Pinterest activity.

-You can try Tailwind for free with a free Pinterest trial for your first 100 scheduled Pins.
+You can use Tailwind for free with the Free Forever plan.
 Tailwind also offers a free Perfect Pinterest Pins Toolkit that includes Canva Pin Templates, a Pin Checklist, and Pin Descriptions Guide.
 Grab your free Perfect Pinterest Pins Toolkit here!

 To get an idea of results you may be able to expect by using Tailwind, check out Tailwind’s annual Typical Results of Tailwind Members.
 This will show you what the average growth rate looks like for their members.